Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers

 \subsection{Sparse Attention}

-Attention is the foundation of many state-of-the-art neural architectures, especially large language models (LLMs).
-A growing area of research aims to reduce the quadratic complexity of dense attention by exploiting structure in the attention map~\cite{gao2024seerattention,zhang2025spargeattention}.
-LLM-oriented sparse attention methods~\cite{jiang2024minference,lai2025flexprefill,yuan2025native,lu2025moba} rely on autoregressive assumptions, like causal masking and KV-caching during inference, that do not directly transfer to attention over continuous, 2D token grids as used in vision models.
+Attention is the foundation of many state-of-the-art neural architectures, particularly large language models (LLMs).
+Recent research has focused on reducing the quadratic complexity of dense attention by exploiting structure within the attention maps~\cite{chen2021scatterbrain,chen2022pixelated-butterfly,gao2024seerattention,zhang2025spargeattention}.
+LLM-oriented sparse attention methods~\cite{jiang2024minference,lai2025flexprefill,yuan2025native,lu2025moba} rely on autoregressive assumptions, like causal masking or key-value caching during inference, that do not directly transfer to attention over continuous, two-dimensional token grids used in vision models.
 Other works~\cite{zhang2025vsa,hassani2023neighborhood} leverage temporal or spatial continuity, assumptions that do not hold for global attention in multi-view vision transformers.

 In contrast to weight sparsity and pruning approaches~\cite{frantar2023sparsegpt,sun2023wanda,yang2025wanda++} that compress model weights, our method targets attention sparsity, \ie sparsity emerging in the attention maps themselves.
 Combining these two forms of sparsity could potentially lead to further acceleration.

 Chen~\etal~\cite{chen2021scatterbrain} approximate attention by combining sparse and low-rank representations, but their irregular memory access pattern is inefficient on block-oriented accelerators.
 A more generally applicable approach is block-sparse attention~\cite{chen2022pixelated-butterfly}, which combines the hardware-friendly, block-wise computation of FlashAttention~\cite{dao2022flashattention} with a sparse block mask.
 While PixelatedButterfly~\cite{chen2022pixelated-butterfly} supports both weight and attention sparsity, it relies on static patterns and learned parameters that require optimization.
 SeerAttention~\cite{gao2024seerattention} introduces a learned gating mechanism, which requires optimization, with a top-$k$ block selection strategy.
 SpargeAttention~\cite{zhang2025spargeattention} recently showcased the effectiveness of block-sparse attention across diverse models and modalities.
 It is training-free, combining self-similarity-based and CDF-thresholded block selection with a sparse online softmax computation.
 To increase self-similarity and enable even sparser block selections, it applies Hilbert-curve permutations to spatially reorder tokens prior to attention.

 Building on the block-sparse paradigm, we leverage the attention kernel of SpargeAttention~\cite{zhang2025spargeattention} to accelerate inference of VGGT~\cite{wang2025vggt}, $\pi^3$~\cite{wang2025pi} and MapAnything~\cite{keetha2025mapanything}.
 Unlike SpargeAttention, we omit self-similarity-based selection, Hilbert-curve permutation and the sparse online softmax.
 Instead, we combine CDF-based and top-$k$ thresholding for block selection and retain dense attention for special tokens.
 While Zhang~\etal~\cite{zhang2025spargeattention} reported results with sequences up to 128K tokens and $54\%$ sparsity under causal attention, our largest configuration processes sequences exceeding 512K tokens at a sparsity ratio above $75\%$.
 We achieve speed-ups of more than $3\times$ while preserving task performances across all models.